Donald Trump Invades Our Dreams

 The meaning of that dream is a heckuva mystery to solve.
 We began analyzing it by considering the dreamer’s relationship with a powerful man she knows.
 I thought it was possible that Trump is used as a surrogate dream character for the man, and the rest of the story can be understood as a metaphor for the relationship.
 Perhaps she wonders if it can remain platonic, or if the “price” of being involved with a powerful man will mean at some point he will demand sex (symbolized in the dream as a physical exam).
 The sun can symbolize powerful masculinity, so the part about the sun almost blinding her could be a metaphor for being dazzled by the man’s power and persona.

-However, after discussing these possibilities with her we came up with another way of looking at the symbolism of Trump as her gynecologist: It’s a metaphor for trusting her healthcare to corporate behemoths that are only in the business to make a buck.
-Considering her family history of disease, she could end up paying with her life if she doesn’t get the care she needs, which includes sometimes costly physical exams.
+However, after discussing these possibilities with her we came up with another way of looking at the symbolism of Trump as her gynecologist: It’s a metaphor for trusting her health care to corporate behemoths that are only in the business to make a buck.
+Considering her family history of gynecological disease, she could end up paying with her life if she doesn’t get the care she needs, which includes sometimes costly physical exams.
 Oh, and guess who just took over as provider of her health care?
+A corporate behemoth.

 In another dream posted to Reddit Dreams, Trump’s son in a boxing match is used to tell a story about the dreamer sticking up for himself.
 He sees how Trump stands up for himself, and like a son emulating his father he learns from that example.

 Then there’s the dream that takes place in Trump’s Chili Emporium and the dreamer sees the man himself alongside “little” Marco Rubio putting laxative in the chili .
 Seriously, you can’t make this stuff up.